 If you have trouble placing your bins on the street for collection, please contact us on 03 6278 0273.

 Lost or damaged bins

-If your bin is lost or damaged, please fill out a customer request form or phone on 03 6278 0273.
+If your bin is lost or damaged, please fill out the online Damaged or missing bin request or phone on 03 6278 0273.